Monday, March 14, 2011

 Plot Summary

 Jake Sully is an ex-marine bound in a wheelchair because of his war injuries.
-Sully gets dispatched to the planet of Pandora, where he intends to take over his recently deceased brother's mission to infiltrate the Pandoran natives of the Na'vi people and convince them to move from their home, which is lucrative mining land.
+Sully gets dispatched to the planet Pandora, where he intends to take over his recently deceased brother's mission to infiltrate the Pandoran natives of the Na'vi people and convince them to move from their home, which is lucrative mining land.
 With the new technology and despite being a paraplegic, Jake can inhabit an Avatar body resembling the Na'vi, thus disguising himself in their ranks.

 He builds a relationship with